Working with image alt text

 <img src="https://cdn.media.amplience.net/i/ampproduct/woman_summer_outfit" alt="Gafas de sol con lentes naranja reflejando el atardecer en la playa."></img>

-- Using the image alt text extension to generate alt text for images and store the text with your content.
+If you are not using Automatic alt text then you can use the image alt text extension to generate alt text for images and store the text with your content.
+However this extension has some limitations:

 Related pagesLink copied!